MaxSAT Resolution and Subcube Sums: The Proof System

 The lower bound requires $G$ to be an expander, and is proven in~\cite[Theorem~6]{MN14LongProofs}.
 The upper bound is the following lemma.

-\begin{lemma} Subset cardinality formulas have \SSC\ proofs of (extended) size $\bigoh{n}$. \end{lemma} To obtain the size upper bound, it is convenient to use the Sherali--Adams formulation of \SSC.
+\begin{lemma} Subset cardinality formulas have \SSC\ proofs of combinatorial and algebraic size $\bigoh{n}$. \end{lemma} To obtain the size upper bound, it is convenient to use the algebraic formulation of \SSC.
 Our proof below is presented in this framework.
 For completeness, we also describe, after this proof, the direct presentation of the subcubes and a combinatorial argument of correctness.
 The combinatorial proof is simply an unravelling of the algebraic proof, but can be read independently.

 \begin{proof} Our plan is to reconstruct each constraint independently, so that for each vertex we obtain the original constraints $\sum_{e\ni u} x_e \geq \ceil{d(u)/2}$ and $\sum_{e\ni v} \olnot{x_e} \geq \ceil{d(v)/2}$, and then add all of these constraints together.